 kinesthetic learning home activities for toddlers and preschoolers

-What creative learning activities for toddlers and preschoolers can parents do at home?
+What creative learning activities for toddlers and preschoolers can parents organize at home?

 - Drawing and painting.
 Drawing their own hands, objects and toys, and paint them after.
 You can use age-appropriate colored pencils and brush paintings.
 Here is a very good and updated article about kids’ art supplies to help you find the best choices for your child and also get some ideas about what to paint and draw. (imagem da adenina a pintar as mãos)